-One of the hardest parts of annual report season has nothing to do with design.
+Here's the hardest part of annual report season: it has nothing to do with design.

 It's the feedback cycle.

-Feedback rarely comes from a single source with a single lens.
-It comes from advancement, leadership, finance, program teams, board members, and people who have strong opinions about one slice of a document they've never had to put together as a whole.
+Feedback comes from advancement, leadership, finance, programs, board members, and people who have strong opinions about a slice of something they've never had to build as a whole.

-When it comes to annual report feedback most people reviewing it aren't thinking about supporters.
-They're thinking about their program, their team, their language, their priorities.
-Which is completely human and also not super helpful when you're trying to build something that moves someone to give again.
+Most people reviewing your annual report aren't thinking about supporters.
+They're thinking about their program.
+Their team.
+Their language.
+Their priorities.
+Which is completely human and also not helpful when you're trying to build something that moves someone to give.

 When there's no shared understanding of what the report is supposed to DO before feedback starts, every reviewer becomes an editor with a different agenda.
-And you end up managing opinions instead of protecting a strategy.
+You end up managing opinions instead of protecting strategy.

-Better feedback forms don't fix this.
-Getting everyone on the same page before the first draft goes out does.
+Better feedback forms won't fix this.
+Getting everyone aligned BEFORE the first draft circulates will.

-These are the conversations worth having early before design begins and before anyone sees a draft.
+These are worth having early, before any design happens, before anyone has an opinion to protect.

-Before anything else, get leadership to agree on this: what is the single most important thing this report needs supporters to believe or feel by the time they close it?
+Get leadership to agree on one thing.
 Not a list.
 One thing.
-Write it down and make it the filter for every feedback conversation that follows.
+What do you need supporters to believe or feel by the time they close the report?
+Write it down.
+Make it the filter for every feedback conversation that follows.

-Is this report primarily for major donors?
-Recurring mid-level donors?
+Is this primarily for major donors?
+Mid-level recurring supporters?
 Prospective funders?
-The answer changes everything about tone, emphasis, and format.
-If leadership assumes it's for partners and you're designing for major donors, you'll spend the whole cycle fighting over the wrong things.
+The answer changes everything about tone, emphasis, format.
+If leadership assumes partners and you're designing for major donors, you'll spend the whole cycle fighting over the wrong things.

-Before reviews start, identify two or three things that are not up for debate like the throughline, the opening message, the lead story.
-Protecting those anchors is what keeps the report from getting away from you when five people start pulling in different directions.
+Before reviews start, identify two or three things that are not up for debate: the throughline, the opening message, the lead story.
+Protecting those anchors keeps the report from spinning away from you when five people start pulling.

 4. Set the feedback lens

 When you send a draft for review, tell people exactly how to read it.
 Something like: "We're looking for feedback on whether the impact feels clear and credible to a first-time major donor.
-Please hold feedback on design and word choice for the next round."
-Giving reviewers a specific lens keeps feedback useful.
+Hold feedback on design and wordsmithing for the next round."
+Giving reviewers a specific lens keeps feedback useful instead of overwhelming.

-Before you incorporate a single piece of feedback, ask: does this make the report better for the reader, or does it make it more comfortable for the reviewer?
+Before you change one word based on feedback, ask: does this make the report better for the reader, or does it make the reviewer more comfortable?
 Those are two different things.
 You're allowed to know the difference and act on it.

 That doesn't mean everyone will agree on everything.
-But it means the disagreements are about strategy, not preference.
+But the disagreements are about strategy, not preference.
 And that's a much easier room to be in.

 The Annual Report Deep Dive